Best Men: Plot

 The gang negotiates for Jesse and Hope to be married in the bank; Hoover agrees for a priest to go in and perform the ceremony.
-During the wedding, the priest turns out to be a federal agent and Teddy and Buzz are shot during a struggle.
-Teddy, feeling like the bank robbery has woken him up, refuses to be sent to hospital for urgent care but eventually acquiesces.
+During the wedding, the priest turns out to be a federal agent, and Teddy and Buzz are shot during a struggle.
+Teddy, feeling like the bank robbery has woken him up, refuses to be sent to the hospital for urgent care but eventually acquiesces.
 Buzz patches his wound and the guys plot their exit from the bank.

 Sol goes outside, negotiating a deal with Hoover to get everyone out.
 As he re-enters the bank, Hoover orders his men to gun them down.
 Sol and the guys, with the remaining hostages, leave the bank draped in a giant American flag.
 The snipers, unable to pick out the guys, refuse to shoot indiscriminately (or shoot at the flag).
 As everyone enters the bus, Sol tells Jesse he's sorry and Hope forgives him.
-He then steps off the bus as he announces the deal he brokered involved him surrendering to save Jesse and the guys.
+He then steps off the bus and announces the deal he brokered involved him surrendering to save Jesse and the guys.
 Hoover, however, reneges on the deal; Sol holds him at gunpoint so the police cars let the bus go.
 As the bus leaves, he is shot and killed by the snipers.
 Sheriff Philips then blocks the feds with his police cruiser, giving Billy time to get away.

-As the bus heads to the local airport the feds start to catch up, and Buzz drives it off the main road.
+As the bus heads to the local airport, the feds start to catch up, and Buzz drives it off the main road.
 Gonzo then appears in a military helicopter and Jesse and Hope escape onto the chopper.
 However, Billy and Buzz are unable to, remaining behind.
-Surrounded by the feds, in a final bloody shoot out, the two best friends die but not before Buzz gets off a shot killing Hoover.
+Surrounded by the feds, in a final bloody shootout, the two best friends die but not before Buzz gets off a shot killing Hoover.

 The film ends with Jesse and Hope playing with a son some years later on a beach in Mexico.